 He realises a well-rounded education involves more than just sport and says that is stressed at King Edward.
 The emphasis is on school work, but boys are also encouraged to be gentlemen, all-rounders and loyal.
 They are also encouraged to respect the traditions of the school.
 What really impressed Keegan was the brotherhood.
 Although he played in the under-14 hockey team, he said he could tell that all the hockey players, including the first team wanted the boys to do well and supported their games.
 He said the boys are taught that KES boys stick together and he believes they really do.

-He is also a good soccer player – he turns out for the Benoni Northerns club – and is looking forward to the third term and trying out for the KES under-14 soccer team.
-In the first term he played tennis for the schools under-14 team.
+Keegan is also a good soccer player – he turns out for the Benoni Northerns club.
+He also played tennis for the under-14 team.